-- Proper clothing strictly enforced.
+- Proper clothing is strictly enforced.
 Inappropriate attire will not be permitted.
-Dress code is the same as if you were appearing in-person in the courtroom.
+The dress code is the same as if you were appearing in person in the courtroom.

 - Avoid background noise.
-Ensure your environment in conducive to attend virtually.
+Ensure your environment is conducive to attending virtually.

 - Avoid distractions.
-Turn off and put away any and all distractions so your full attention is given to the proceedings (i.e. texting, social media, driving)
+Turn off and put away any and all distractions so your full attention is given to the proceedings (i.e. driving, social media, texting)

 - Proper respect for the Court process shall be adhered to at all times.

 Requirements to Appear via eCourt, you must have: